How To Lose Weight With Cardio

 Anytime you think of building a house, you understand it will take more than only one tool, right?

-When it comes to weight loss, you can’t do it without cardio.
+When it comes to weight loss, it’s a lot easier with cardio.
 However, this isn’t the only tool in the box.
 To think running or riding an exercise bike alone will get your weight down is a mistake that usually brings defeat and lack of motivation.

 When you’re starting out, try using resistance exercises for about 15-20 minutes, followed IMMEDIATELY by 45 minutes of steady-state cardio.